jkim-/bdtaunu_signal_extraction/data/README.md

 The following are the datasets that are currently available:

-+ `mc.central.logre`: This is the simulated data meant to represent our best knowledge of physics.
++ `mc.central`: This is the simulated data meant to represent our best knowledge of physics.

    + Training data source: `candidate_optimized_events_scores_generic_t` joined with `sample_assignment_generic` with `sample_type=6`.
 Sidebands removed.
    + Test data source: `candidate_optimized_events_scores_generic_t` joined with `sample_assignment_generic` with `sample_type=5`.
 Sidebands removed.